Nelson Elhage

 - Growl, an OS X notification framework

-- Adium X, a multiprotocol OS X IM client
+- Adium, a multiprotocol OS X IM client